jabrena/setup-cli/README.md

 jbang catalog list jabrena
 ````

-After this quick process, please use the tool:
+After this quick operation, it is your turn!

 ```bash
 jbang setup@jabrena init --help